 The boat journey takes a quite long time but is full of fabulous views.
 With the hazy Blue Mountains constantly on the horizon, you’ll pass by floating farms and several more stilt villages.
 You’ll come across ponds covered with lotus flowers, and spot migratory birds flying above you.

 Once you arrive at the village, you’ll be welcomed by the friendly villagers and given floral necklaces and plenty of smiles.
 Just wander through the village and get lost amongst the crumbling stupas.

 The Pindaya cave is located next to the town of Pindaya, just two hours drive from Inle Lake.
 Set deep into the limestone hillside, there are over eight thousand statues of Buddha inside the caves.
 Some date as far back as the 18th Century.
 The statues are in all different styles and sizes, representing the various eras in which they were made.
 They are made from white marble, bronze, emerald, painted plaster, or wood coated with gold leaf.
 The limestone cave reaches back about 490 feet into the hillside, and it’s a jaw-dropper.
 It’s an important pilgrimage site for Burmese Buddhists, and for us non Buddhists it’s a very unusual and fascinating temple to visit.
 It’s quite far from Inle Lake, but it was well worth the visit.

 1. Visit Kakku

-Entrance fees: US$ 3 per person and local guide is highly suggested to make your trip safe and enjoyable.
+Entrance fees: US$ 3 per person and a local guide are highly suggested to make your trip safe and enjoyable.

-Normally, travelers will spend 2-3 days to visit Inle Lake.
-It is not easy to cover all these things in such short time.
-If you are wondering what you should do and what you can miss, please contact Myanmar Travel to plan a perfect trip in Inle Lake.
+Normally, travelers will spend 2-3 days visiting Inle Lake.
+It is not easy to cover all these things in such a short time.
+If you are wondering what you should do and what you can miss, please contact Myanmar Travel to plan a perfect trip to Inle Lake.